 In contrast to the inspiral signal, the postmerger signal is better captured by a 20 km Cosmic Explorer detector than a 40 km detector because it can be tuned for increased sensitivity in the relevant kilohertz frequency range.
-A postmerger-optimized 20 km detector will make 60-70 postmerger observations per year, whether operating in a 2G background network or with Einstein Telescope.
+A postmerger-optimized 20 km detector will make ~75 postmerger observations per year, whether operating in a 2G background network or with Einstein Telescope.
 A single 40 km Cosmic Explorer in a 2G background network would likely miss half of those signals.
-The optimal performance is achieved when pairing the 20 km postmerger-optimized Cosmic Explorer with a second Cosmic Explorer detector of either 20 km or 40 km; we can then expect $\sim$ 110 postmerger detections ( $\sim$ 140 if Einstein Telescope is also in the network) per year.
-Although the trade study shows that a network of two 40 km Cosmic Explorer detectors may nominally return $\sim$ 70 postmerger observations per year, such a network has a greater risk of missing the postmerger signal altogether because its high-frequency sensitivity is not tunable and the precise value of the dominant postmerger frequency depends on the uncertain neutron star equation of state.
+The optimal performance is achieved when pairing the 20 km postmerger-optimized Cosmic Explorer with a second Cosmic Explorer detector of either 20 km or 40 km; we can then expect ~120 postmerger detections per year, and ~180 per year if Einstein Telescope is also in the network.
+A network comprising two 40 km Cosmic Explorer detectors returns ~85 postmerger observations per year.